dombarter/http-post-automater/README.md

 automate.start(options)
 ```

 You can also add a numerical identifier to each property in your data.
-This will simply increment a number in place of this placeholder. this means you can post different data for each test.
+This will simply increment a number in place of this placeholder.
+This means you can post different data for each test.

 ```
 var options = {